-The best wines for making mulled wine are dry reds such as Syrah, Cabernet Sauivgnon, and Malbec.
+The best wines for making mulled wine are dry reds such as Syrah, Cabernet Sauvignon, and Malbec.

 Can You Use Cheap Wine For Mulled Wine?

-Don’t waste your money on a fancy red when making mulled wine or else it will be a huge mistake!
+Don’t waste your money on a fancy red when making German wine for Christmas or else it will be a huge mistake!